How to Use a Bitcoin ATM (Comprehensive Step by Step Guide)

 Most of the profits derived from Bitcoin ATMs come from commissions gained from high transaction volumes.

 For example, an average kiosk generates about 30,000 transactions/month.
-These transactions would generate a profit of around $3000 (USD) at the average 10% rate.
+These transactions would create around $3000 (USD) at the middle 10% rate

 #3 - An Increase in Foot Traffic

-The demand for Bitcoin ATMs comes as a result of more consumers seeking convenience.
+The demand for Bitcoin ATMs comes from more consumers seeking convenience.
 This drives the target market to the Bitcoin ATM business.
-Retailers earn additional profits from the increase in foot traffic to their Bitcoin ATMs when they are placed in noticeable locations.
-However, this higher visibility comes with a higher rent for the location.
+Retailers earn additional profits from the increase in foot traffic to their Bitcoin ATMs when placed in noticeable locations.
+However, this higher visibility comes with a higher rent for the area.

 Many components contribute to the overall profits generated by Bitcoin ATMs.
 Some factors that directly affect the overall profits produced by Bitcoin ATMs are:

 Location is an essential component that can entirely transform the earnings of a Bitcoin ATM.
-A good location will attract more traffic, and it can lead to an excellent revenue of $30,000 to $40,000 (USD).
-Contrasting that, if the ATM is installed in a remote area with less potential to attract traffic, the prospective profits might considerably decrease.
+A good location will attract more traffic, leading to an excellent revenue of $30,000 to $40,000 (USD).
+Contrasting that, if the ATM is installed in a remote area with less potential to attract traffic, the future profits might considerably decrease.

 The amount Bitcoin ATM owners charge their customers plays a significant role in painting a market image.
-If the services do not stand true to the fees, one might end up losing customers.
+If the services do not stand true to the fees, one might lose customers.
 The same can happen if one does not keep up with the market competition because customers will compare prices with other Bitcoin ATMs.
-Now that more people are learning how to use Bitcoin ATMs, they are becoming more aware of how different ATMs function with respect to the fees they impose.
+Now that more people are learning how to use Bitcoin ATMs, they are becoming more aware of how different ATMs function concerning their imposed fees

 Do Bitcoin ATMs Require ID or Verification?